phreeza/manuscript_axon_potentials/doc/manuscript.md

 recordings from the barn owl auditory brain stem.
-We adjusted the model parameters to match the anatomy and physiology of nucleus laminaris (NL), and set the activation statistics to match measured PSTHs in response to stimulation by a click, and then simulated the resulting EFP at varying depths, corresponding to recording depths in the experiment.
+We adjusted the model parameters to match the anatomy and physiology of nucleus laminaris (NL), and set the activation statistics to match measured PSTHs in response to stimulation by a click.
+We then simulated the resulting EFP at varying depths, corresponding to recording depths in the experiment.
 The resulting recordings from experiment and simulation are shown in Figure 3.

-The resulting simulation showed several characteristics that are also observed in the data.
+The simulated EFPs showed several characteristics that are also observed in the data.
 Firstly, the high-frequency component shows a steady increase in latency along the projections' depth, and has its maximum in amplitude in the middle of NL.
 The low-frequency component reverses polarity along the depth of NL, and almost